shyampurk/ChatEngineWithAWSTranslate/README.md

 ## [Set Up AWS Translate Service](#set-up-aws-translate-service)

-Follow these steps to setup your own AWS Translate service
+Follow these steps to setup your AWS Translate service

 ### Step 1 : Setup an IAM user to access AWS Translate service